elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, In the browser, import must get either a relative or absolute URL.
-Modules without any path are called “bare” modules.
-Such modules are not allowed in import.
+  <div><strong>Interview Response:</strong> No, The import must be given a relative or absolute URL in the browser.
+Modules that do not have a url path getting defined as "bare" modules, and such modules get blocked for import.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />